DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 3. The motivation is not clear.
 As the paper clearly aims at deep learning, it is not clear to me at all why the regularization induced benefit the application.
 A simple prune can do the same job.

+> As shown in literature [7, 8], simple pruning that projects groups of variables based on magnitude are easily causing model performance regression, thereby a costly re-training is typically required after simple pruning to recap the regressed accuracy.
+In sharp contrast, regularization based sparsity inducing method does not suffer from such significant accuracy regression carried by simple pruning, and can get a model with high sparsity as well as good performance simultaneously.
+Therefore, the regularization sparsity induction benefits the applications a lot.

+> [7] Learning Pruning-Friendly Networks via Frank-Wolfe: One-Shot, Any-Sparsity, And No Retraining.

+> [8] Only Train Once: A One-Shot Neural Network Training And Pruning Framework.

 4. The discussion on experimental evaluation lacks important details.
 It is very challenging to reproduce the result from this paper.
 How to tune-up the hyper-parameter and how sensitive it is?

 >  The choices of hyper-parameter and the sensitivity is discussed in Section 3.1.
 We repeat them here for the reviewer's convenience.
 For most of the hyper-parameters in experiments, such as learning rate, mini-batch size, etc., we followed the settings in existing literature.
 Compared with HSPG, our AdaHSPG enjoys benefits that requires much fewer efforts on fine-tuning hyper-parameters via equipping with adaptive strategy.
 For the algorithm specific hyper-parameter, i.e., $\mu$ in adaptive switching mechanism, we set $\mu=1$ to give equal preference to the Enhanced half space step and the ProxSVRG step.
 Prior testing showed that our numerical results are rather insensitive to $\mu$ except when $\mu\gg 1$, which would significantly favor ProxSVRG step.

 5. How the proposed method compared to some recent works and how it compared to simple prune technique？

+> The simple pruning methods sometimes set all entries below certain threshold, denoted as $\mathcal{T}$, to zero [9, 10].
+However, such simple truncation mechanism is empirical, hence may hurt convergence and model performance.
+To illustrate this, we project the groups of variables onto zeros in the solutions of Prox-SG and Prox-SVRG (which are not effective to generate zeros in the view of optimization) if the magnitudes of the group variables are less than some $\mathcal{T}$, and denote the corresponding solutions as Prox-SG* and Prox-SVRG*.

+> As shown in the above Figure (i), under the $T$ with no accuracy regression, Prox-SG* and Prox-SVRG* equipped with simple pruning still significantly perform worse than AdaHSPG+ and HSPG without simple pruning method on the group sparsity ratio.
+Under the $\mathcal{T}$ to reach the same group sparsity ratio as AdaHSPG+, the testing accuracy of Prox-SG* and Prox-SVRG* regresses drastically to 37% and 32% in Figure (ii) respectively.
+Remark here that although the regressed accuracy can be recapped via further fine-tuning, it requires additional engineering efforts and training cost, which is less convenient than AdaHPSG+.

+> [9] Structured sparse principal component analysis.

+> [10] Combinatorial penalties: Which structures are preserved by convex relaxations?

 # Reviwer PdWX